 The MSc program consists of research leading to a thesis, and a minimum of \star 6 graded course work.
-In addition, students must register in BIOL 506 and 507 at least once during their program.
+In addition, students must register in the seminar courses BIOL 506 and 507 at least once during their program (resulting in a total of \star 9).
 Continued participation in BIOL 507 in subsequent years is recommended.
-Students are encouraged to select additional courses from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, and 520 or 508.
-Students are strongly encouraged to take BIOL 620 during their first or second year.
+Students are encouraged, but not required, to select graded courses from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, 520.